 CULTURE

 People in Madagascar come from an interesting mix between African, Arabs and Indians.
-A former French colony is also a melting pot of diverse cultures and traditions.
+A former French colony, it is a melting pot of diverse cultures and traditions.
 Locals are extremely welcoming and warm, allowing tourists to discover their culture and customs.
 There are many ethnic groups along the island, each of them with a different set of beliefs, traditions and cuisines.

 BEACHES